oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

 Docker and Symfony Server
 =========================

 .. hint:: This feature is available since OroCommerce v4.1.7.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 During development, you can use Docker to run various application services (MySQL, Postgres, ElasticSearch, RabbitMQ and Redis), but for